“Well, I appreciate your honesty.”

 A friend told you something negative about yourself, but you're glad because now you know how she feels.
-You say:
+You say this to her.

 Well, I appreciate your honesty.